gamblevore/speedie/Documentation/Message.md

 **Unlike** XML which has many different kinds of nodes, each `Message` returned by `string.parse` is interchangeable, and has only two things defining it, the type and the name.

-`Message` has a type accessed via `.func`, and a name accessed via `.name`.
+The name is accessed via `.name`, and is just a string.
+The type is accessed `.func`, and is a datatype called `Syntax`.
+On the CPU, `Syntax` is just an `int`.
+Datatypes have their own functions that you can call, so you must think of `Syntax` as it's own type that just happens to have efficient CPU representation.

-For example, parsing this:
+OK, lets try parsing this:

     return a > c